didacog/dr3dev-old/README.md

 ## Changelog - Release History

+* 0.1.1
+	* Added TLS service with cfssl container to provide TLS certificates to the entire environment.
+	* Automated git clone, gitflow init of all drlm3 repos.
+	* Added docker network creation to enable correct communication between all containers in the environment.
+	* Updated README with new features
+	* Golang 1.12 released, changed to use GO version 1.12.
+	* Work in progres
 * 0.1.0
 	* Added release history in README.
 	* Added `make help` & `docker image ls` in README for documentation.